 Sleep is one of the things that almost all living creatures have in common, and yet science still doesn’t fully explain all of the reasons we need those peaceful hours every night to keep us going.
-While the benefits of sleep are still being revealed, it is abundantly clear that sleeping restfully and adequately every night is a vital component to our overall health and longevity.
+While the benefits of sleep are still being revealed, it is abundantly clear that sleeping restfully and adequately every night is a vital component of our overall health and longevity.
 Restless or interrupted sleep not only negatively impacts us the next day, but prolonged lack of sleep can have health effects years down the road.
 Unfortunately for many of us, our sleep can be interrupted by the rumbling exhalations known as snoring.
-It may be your own snoring or your partners snoring that is keeping you from a deep sleep, but either way it is an issue that ought to be addressed.
+It may be your own snoring or your partner’s snoring that keeps you from a deep sleep, but either way, it is an issue that ought to be addressed.
 Today, we’re looking into the facts behind snoring and why it happens to so many of us.
 If you’re curious about this rumbling phenomenon, read on to learn a bit more!

 Fast Facts on Snoring

 - Physical Factors: Simply the shape and size of your throat may be cause for your snoring.
-If you have a large uvula or thick, low soft palate, you are predispositioned to snoring.
+If you have a large uvula or thick, low soft palate, you are at a predisposition to snoring.
 Large tonsils can also contribute to snoring, as can being overweight or obese.
 Storing more fat on your body also means more fat around the neck, and this can contract the passage of air as you sleep, which can cause problems beyond just snoring.

 Most people will snore at some point in their lives, and occasional snoring is rarely a problem.
 However, if you are worried about the severity of your snoring or a loved one’s, we can help!
 At Trublu Dentistry, we can fit you for a Silent Nite dental device that can shift your jaw forward during your sleep to open up your airway and give you a good night’s rest.